How to be more confident: 5 simple ways to build your confidence and self-esteem

 Why is confidence especially important in women?

+So we know now that it's not just about how you present yourself, but how you take up space and how the world views you.
 In women, it's especially important.
 "Confidence is important in women because they tend to be taught from a young age to not take up too much space and to be humble," says Dr. Romanoff.
 "Many women have been socialized to not appear threatening, which manifests through assuming a self-conscious or modest position."

 The psychologist says it all comes down to people judging a book by its cover, and that people accept what you project.
 "We are constantly taking shortcuts when it comes to learning about others and the quickest way we tend to make judgments is by gauging how a person treats themselves."

 So women being taught to be small, not take up space, and god forbid show how brilliant they truly are has a wide and damaging impact.
 "This hurts them because they have been conditioned to prioritize relationships and appear non-threatening over and above showcasing just how capable they are," says Dr. Romanoff.
+It's something that has prevented many from learning how to be happy alone as well.

 What’s the difference between self-esteem and confidence?

-These two phrases, and the challenges they bring certainly have commonalities, but there is a difference between the two issues.
+These two phrases and the challenges they bring certainly have commonalities, but there is a difference between the two issues.

-According to the University of Queensland (opens in new tab), "Self-esteem refers to whether you appreciate and value yourself.
+According to the University of Queensland, "Self-esteem refers to whether you appreciate and value yourself.
 Your self-esteem develops and changes as a result of your life experiences and interactions with other people.
 Self-confidence is your belief in yourself and your abilities."

-She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.
+Aoife is an Irish journalist and writer with a background in creative writing, comedy, and TV production.

-Formerly Aoife was a contributing writer at Bustle and her words can be found in the Metro, Huffpost, Delicious, Imperica, EVOKE and her poetry features in the Queer Life, Queer Love anthology.
+Formerly woman&home's junior news editor and a contributing writer at Bustle, her words can be found in the Metro, Huffpost, Delicious, Imperica and EVOKE.

 Outside of work you might bump into her at a garden center, charity shop, yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.